putridparrot/PutridParrot.Options/README.md

 _Note: Many of these methods can easily be replicated with If and other logic statements in C#, but using these methods should remove the need for such checks and supply more readable code._

+# Result&lt;T&gt;

+The Result class is the base for the Success and Failure classes, it's aimed (in a similar way to Option) to be used within pattern matching etc.